Build a Serverless Barcode Reading API with Python and AWS Lambda

 Use layer

-Write the Handler
+Step 3: Write the Barcode Reading Handler

 Next, modify the handler to use Dynamsoft Barcode Reader.